How Many Degrees Are in a Quadrilateral?

 (n - 2) × 180°,

 where n represents the number of sides in the polygon.
-That's why this formula works because any polygon can be divided into triangles, and each triangle has an angle sum of 180°.
+Because of that, this formula works because any polygon can be divided into triangles, and each triangle has an angle sum of 180°.
 For a quadrilateral, which has n = 4 sides, substituting into the formula gives:

 Basically, no matter the shape of the quadrilateral—whether it’s a square, rectangle, parallelogram, trapezoid, or even a concave quadrilateral—the sum of its four interior angles will always equal 360 degrees.